 - 1. Using Chart's Economizer Test Tool (P/N: 20837106) & following the instructions in VT-0014 will determine if the economizer is operating at the proper set point or operating properly. - 2.
-Once set point is determined, the economizer can be tested for leak by.
-With tank pressures minimum 25 psi below economizer set point & tank plumbing de-iced the economizers can be tested one at a time (if dual tanks).
-Close the red handled valve on one tank (if dual tank, if single tank system keep red valve open).
-Start truck and allow to idle while observing economizer tube for frost pattern.
-With tank pressure below the economizer set point there should be no flow through the economizer.

-If within the first few minutes of running, with tank pressures minimum 25 psi below economizer set point, a frost pattern is observed flowing through the economizer towards the red handled valve, then an open economizer condition exist and should be replaced.
+Once the set point is determined, the economizer can be tested for leak by.
+With tank pressures (minimum 1.7 bar) below economizer set point & tank plumbing de-iced the economizers can be tested one at a time (if dual tanks).
+Close the red handled valve on one tank if it is a dual tank system, if it is a single tank system keep the red valve open.
+Start the truck and allow it to idle while observing the economizer tube for frost pattern on the open tank.
+With the tank pressure below the economizer set point there should be no flow through the economizer and will be observed as no frost on the economizer or left side of the economizer tube.
+If within the first few minutes of running (with tank pressures 1.7 bar below economizer set point) a frost pattern is observed flowing through the economizer and left side of the economizer tube towards the red handled valve (see photo below), an open economizer condition exists, and the economizer should be replaced.
 Refer to VT-0011 for economizer replacement.